What is Personal Information?

 Retention and Destruction of Personal Information Recorded by Audio Equipment

-Audio recordings will be kept for 35-45 days before being destroyed.
+Audio recordings will be kept for a minimum of 24 hours before being destroyed.
 The recordings may be kept for a longer period if there are on-going issues related to the employment relationship, if required by law, or if litigation is contemplated.
 The audio recordings will be stored in a secured location.
 Access to the location and recordings is limited.
 Hardware is either under supervision or secured in a locked or restricted area.

 Disclosure of Personal Information Recorded by Video or Audio Equipment

 We may disclose your personal information without your knowledge or consent under certain circumstances.
 Those circumstances include: if the disclosure is required by law, provided to our lawyers, for the purpose of collecting a debt you owe to us, in compliance with a subpoena, warrant, or issued order made by a court, person or body with jurisdiction to compel the production of information, or to comply with rules of court relating to the production of records.